thelight0134/malaysia-prayer-windows-taskbar/README.md

 - Right click on added toolbar and uncheck 'Show Title'
 - Adjust the length of the toolbar.
 - Relock the taskbar
 - Create shortcut of 'Malaysia Prayer Time.exe' to startup folder.
-(Ctrl+R | 'shell:startup')
+(Win+R | 'shell:startup')
 - Run 'Malaysia Prayer Time.exe'

 ### Screenshots